pulp-platform/pulp-dronet/README.md

 We release here, as open source, all our code, hardware designs, datasets, and trained networks.

-###  **PULP-Dronet-V2:**
+###  **PULP-Dronet v2:**

 This follow-up takes advantage of a new commercial-off-the-shelf PCB design based on the PULP-Shield, now developed and distributed by Bitcraze: the AI-deck.
 Our work focused in automating the whole deployment process of a convolutional neural network, which required significant complexity reduction and fine-grained hand-tuning to be successfully deployed aboard a flying nano-drone.
 Therefore, we introduce methodologies and software tools to streamline and automate all the deployment stages on a low-power commercial multicore SoC, investigating both academic (NEMO + DORY) and industrial (GAPflow by GreenWaves) tool-sets.
-We reduced by 2× the memory footprint of PULP-DronetV1, employing a fixed-point 8 bit quantization, achieving a speedup of 1.6× in the inference time, compared to the original hand-crafted CNN, with the same prediction accuracy.
+We reduced by 2× the memory footprint of PULP-Dronet v1, employing a fixed-point 8 bit quantization, achieving a speedup of 1.6× in the inference time, compared to the original hand-crafted CNN, with the same prediction accuracy.
-Our fully automated deployment methodology allowed us first to deploy DroNet on the AI-Deck, and then demonstrating how it enables the execution the CNN on board the CrazyFlie 2.1 within only 35-102mW and with a throughput of 9-17 frame-per-second!
+Our fully automated deployment methodology allowed us first to deploy DroNet on the AI-Deck, and then demonstrating how it enables the execution the CNN on board the CrazyFlie 2.1 within only 35-102mW and with a throughput of 9-17 frames/s!

 Summary of characteristics: